Sunday Funnies, part 11

 xkcd.com by Randall Munroe is one of those comics that I don’t ever have to refer to my bookmark, because at least once a week someone I know shares a recent comic on Twitter, or Facebook, or their blog, which leads me to click on the link, then use the Previous button to catch up on the two or three strips that have been posted since the last time someone linked to it.
 I’ve recommended it before, but last week he published one of the best tributes to Sir Terry Pratchett out there.

-Oglaf, by Trudy Cooper and Doug Bayne is a Not Safe For Work web comic about… well, it’s sort a generic “medieval” high fantasy universe, but with adult themes, often sexual.
+Oglaf, by Trudy Cooper and Doug Bayne is a Not Safe For Work web comic about… well, it’s sort a generic “medieval” high fantasy universe, but with adult themes, often sexual (crude, rude, and probably triggering–not for everyone).
 At one point it centered on a shepherd named Oglaf whose semen started talking to him, telling him he was the Chosen One, though not explaining what that meant.
 Oglaf doesn’t appear in the comic named after him very often.
 There are a number of characters who return from time to time.
 Some of the characters even follow a multi-episode plot now and then.
 It’s funny, but definitely not for everyone.

 Some of the comics I’ve previously recommended: